Link: Apply now for the Alaska Airlines Visa Signature® credit card

 The Alaska Airlines Credit Card currently has a limited time welcome offer.
 You can unlock this two-part bonus after spending $3,000 within the first 90 days:

-Personally, I value Alaska miles at 1.5 cents each, meaning that to me, the 70,000 bonus miles are worth $1,050.
-There are some amazing uses of Alaska Mileage Plan miles, and the miles can potentially be enough for a one-way business class ticket on a long haul flight in some markets.
+Personally, I value Alaska miles at 1.5 cents each, meaning that to me, the 60,000 bonus miles are worth $900.
+There are some amazing uses of Alaska Mileage Plan miles, whether you’re looking for a long haul business class adventure, or just want to redeem for domestic flights.

 Furthermore, that doesn’t account for the companion fare you get as part of the welcome bonus, which can save you hundreds of dollars.